semanticdata/personal-website/src/content/blog/18-dr-fun-facts/index.md

 The Hispaniolan solenodon (Solenodon paradoxus) is often referred to as a "living fossil" due to its primitive characteristics that have remained unchanged for millions of years.
 Although not a dinosaur, this nocturnal, insectivorous mammal is one of the few venomous mammals and is a living link to ancient species that roamed the Earth during the age of dinosaurs.
 Its survival in the Dominican Republic is a testament to the island's unique and diverse wildlife.

+Beyond its unique wildlife, the Dominican Republic's geographical features are just as impressive.

 ## 5. First European Settlement in the Americas

 ![Taíno fishermen](./taino-fishermen.webp)

 The Dominican Republic boasts several historical firsts in the Americas.
-It was the site of the first European settlement in the New World, established by Christopher Columbus in 1493.
+It was the site of the first European settlement in the New World, La Isabela, established by Christopher Columbus in 1493.

 ## 6. Santo Domingo, Oldest City in the Americas

 ![Santo Domingo as depicted circa 1665](./santo-domingo-1665.webp)

-Santo Domingo, the capital city, is recognized as the oldest continuously inhabited European city in the Americas and is home to the first cathedral, hospital, and university in the New World.
+Santo Domingo, the capital city, holds the title of the oldest continuously inhabited European city in the Americas and is home to the first cathedral, hospital, and university in the New World.

 ## 7. Pico Duarte, The Highest Point in the Caribbean